mcjmigdal/BITFAM_zebrafish/Readme.md

 BITFAM user guide
 ================

+# BITFAM zebrafish
+Adds option to analyse the data from Danio rerio.
+The TF binding is aproximated using JASPAR motifs found in the promoter regions of the genes.

 # Introduction

 Bayesian Inference Transcription Factor Activity model (BITFAM) is based on a fundamental biological principle that the differences in scRNA-seq profiles of individual cells reflect distinct underlying transcription factor activity states.